Why Germany's property sector is in the dumps

 Tim-Oliver Mueller, head of the German Construction Industry Federation, is pushing for an emergency package of measures that would include the cut-price sale of public land for building rentals.

-(Additional reporting by Matthias Inverardi and Holger Hansen, editing by Friederike Heine)
+(Additional reporting by Matthias Inverardi and Holger Hansen, editing by Friederike Heine and Sharon Singleton)